timmckague/timandvictoria/src/pages/blog/2019-01-22-take-a-day-trip-to-cascais.md

 ## Getting to Cascais

-From Lisbon was very easy and affordable to make our way to Cascais.
+From Lisbon it was very easy and affordable to travel to Cascais.
 We walked down to the Cais to Sodre train station, each loaded up our Viva Viagem card (sort of like a presto card for those from Toronto) with our tickets, and hopped on the 9:40am train.
 After 40min of coastal views we arrived in Cascais.

 ## Biking to Praia Grande do Guincho

 Disembarking from the train we quickly located the city bike rental kiosk across the roundabout from the train station.
-After exchanging our bike three times to get one in adequate working order, we set off to the coast.
+After exchanging one of our bikes three times to get one in adequate working order, we set off to the coast.

 We had perfect weather for a winter trip to the beach!
 There wasn’t a cloud in the sky, and we quickly found ourselves stripping down to just our t-shirts.
 The path was mostly flat, with a few sections that had a slight grade.
 Ordinarily we wouldn’t have  noticed the grade, but with a single speed and soft bike tires, we felt all the hills.
 Even in January, the path was crowded at certain spots with walkers, strollers, runners and other bikers.
 Despite the occasional crowd we had a very leisurely ride out to Grande do Guincho beach.